tldr-pages/tldr/pages/linux/pw-link.md

 > Manage links between ports in PipeWire.
 > More information: <https://gitlab.freedesktop.org/pipewire/pipewire/-/wikis/Virtual-Devices>.

-- List all audio output and input ports:
+- List all audio output and input ports with their ids:

-`pw-link --output --input`
+`pw-link --output --input --ids`

 - Create a link between an output and an input port: